dasdom/DateFormatterBucket/README.md

 These two date formatters are the instance.
 When calling `DateFormatterBucket.shared["yyyy-dd-MM"]` a date formatter is generated if it is not already there.
 Otherwise the existing date formatter is returned.

+## Installation

+Add as Swift Package in Xcode.

 ## Who?

 Dominik Hauser